Web Design, Book Design, Publishing

 Client: Center for Virtual Worlds and Education Research

 And speaking of document design — not long ago a number of academicians and others interested in virtual worlds and education decided to put together a formal peer-reviewed journal.
-I became managing editor throughout the creation of the first issue, and one of my duties was the actual creation of a print and digital version of that first issue.
-This I did, and you can download the full 213-page digital version here.
+I became Managing Editor throughout the creation of the first issue, and one of my duties was the creation of a full publicly-available print and digital version of that first issue.
+Here it is, and you can download the full 213-page digital version here.

-It isn’t the first academic publication I worked or the last book I’m likely to do, but the criteria was certainly pretty stringent on this one, and it’s the only full book I’ve done that I can provide for your inspection free of charge.
+It isn’t the first academic publication I worked for, and the criteria were strict and subdued rather than flamboyant, but it’s the only full book I’ve done that I can provide for your inspection free of charge.
+And (if you’re interested in the subject, or academic writing) there’s some interesting material among the contributions.
 Enjoy.

 Business Writing, Document Design